Travel Options Between Walt Disney World and Orlando International Airport

 Mears has been a mainstay at MCO for decades, and unbeknownst to many Magical Express users, Mears actually operated that service for the duration of its existence.
-Mears Connect offers two options: Standard and Express.
-We get into the details on our Mears Connect page, so definitely give that a look.
+Mears Connect merged with Sunshine Flyer and is now the only 24-hour shuttle service for arrivals and departures at all terminals of MCO.
+It offers two options: Standard and Express.

 Essentially, Standard service is on a motorcoach-style bus, just like Magical Express.
 Guests may have a short wait before departing, and they may have to wait through several Resort drop-offs depending on the other passengers’ needs and the bus route.